Vice admiral: France

-India

-In India, vice admiral is a three-star admiral rank of the Indian Navy.

-Italy

-In Italy, the equivalent to vice admiral is the ammiraglio di squadra or squadron admiral.
+Vice-amiral commandant

+Vice-amiral commandant (literally, "commander of the vice admiral) was unofficial rank in World War I. At the time France had the two-rank system of flag officers; as a temporary measure, to bring its system into alignment with the rank system of flag officers of other countries, it is distingunished by wearing a 3mm silver line on the 3-star cap.
+Such vice admirals enjoyed the status and treatment of full admirals.

 Philippines

 In the Philippines, the rank vice admiral is the highest-ranking official of the Philippine Navy.
 He is recognized as the flag officer in-command of the navy, an equivalent post to the Chief of Naval Operations in the U.S. Navy.

 Poland

 Before World War II, the vice admiral was the highest rank in the Polish Navy.
-Jozef Unrug was one of the only two officers to achieve the rank.
+Józef Unrug was one of the only two officers to achieve the rank.
 The other was Jerzy Świrski.
 Poland had only one sovereign sea port, Port of Gdynia, and was slowly building a small modern navy that was to be ready by 1950.
 The navy was not a priority for obvious reasons.
 At present, it is a "two-star" rank.
 The stars are not used; however, the stars were used in between 1952 and 1956 and are still used in the vice admiral's pennant.